-• Compañía de Petróleos de Chile Copec S.A.
+Compañía de Petróleos de Chile Copec S.A.

 Compañía de Petróleos de Chile Copec S.A. is one of the country's most important sellers and distributors of fuel for domestic and industrial use.
 It was established in 1934 and the following year began selling gasoline.
 Over time it expanded its business and diversified its activities.
-Copec has 673 service stations throughout the country, forming the most extensive network in Chile, which includes 92 Pronto convenience stores and 309 Punto stores.
+Copec has 676 service stations throughout the country, forming the most extensive network in Chile, which includes 91 Pronto convenience stores and 318 Punto stores.
 The company also manages an industrial channel that supplies nearly 4,000 customers, belonging to the most important segments of the Chilean economy.
 It manages the lubricant trademark Mobil and Esso for vehicles and machinery.
 This requires 14 fuel storage plants between Arica and the Chacabuco Port, with a total capacity of 384,000 m3.

-Copec's physical sales in Chile totaled 7.2 million m as of December 31, 2020, and its market share of the liquid fuels business was 58.7%.
+Copec's physical sales in Chile totaled 4.9 million m3 as of June 30, 2021, and its market share of the liquid fuels business was 58.9%.